 Alexandra’s main focus is digital transformation and how it impacts the media, democracy, the workplace and human behavior.
 She teaches “Leadership and Strategy in the 21st Century” at TU Munich as a honorary professor, gives lectures and talks and is a columnist with Medieninsider.
 She is the author of Mehr Wahrheit wagen – Warum die Demokratie einen starken Journalismus braucht (Dare more truth – Why democracy needs strong journalism), Dudenverlag 2020, and Mensch 4.0 – Frei bleiben in einer digitalen Welt (Freedom in a digital world), Random House 2018.

 In her twelve years at Süddeutsche Zeitung she held several functions in the politics and business sections.
 She was also founding editor of Süddeutsche’s Plan W, an award winning quarterly magazine for women and business.
 In her reporting she has focused on internet and democracy and the future of work.
 In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World), Süddeutsche Zeitung Edition Streitschrift.
 Before joining SZ she worked for Financial Times Deutschland and Deutsche Presse-Agentur.

-Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Program for Management Development at IESE Business School, Barcelona.
-She lives in Oxford and outside of Munich with her husband and two children.
+Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Programme for Management Development at IESE Business School, Barcelona.
+She lives outside of Munich with her husband and two children.